elhaniqbal/elhaniqbal/README.md

 <summary> <h2 align: center > Current Projects 🎯</h2></summary>
 <br/>

-### Trash-E (Autonomous Underwater Trash Collection Robot)
+### Trash-E (Autonomous Underwater Trash Remediation Robot)
 This is one of my most ambitious project yet.
 I am working on the software and electrical aspects of the project.
-I am currently using ROS for the main robot and using python to perform self navigation, trash detection and also controlling the movement mechanism.
+I am currently using ROS2 for the main robot and using python to perform self navigation, trash detection and also controlling the movement mechanism.
 There are plans for an Android/iOS app.
 Via this project, I hope to gain extensive knowlege and expertise in ROS, integrating ML models and networking protocols such as TCP/IP and UDP.
 I also hope to gain experience with PCB design!

 ### Portfolio Site (Personal Project)
 This is a project I wanted to work on for a long time.
 I intend to use React and TypeScript to make a dynamic portfolio page.
 The project is currently in progress.